apcalpe/Lab_Report_3/Lab Report.md

 ```
 ![Image](Screenshot%202023-05-08%20at%205.24.53%20PM.png)

+This command highlights the keyword in the line.
+This is useful because it makes it easier for people to notice the keyword, especially when there are a lot of words in the line or when the output is long and it allows people to quickly focus on the relevant part of the line.

 I found this command by asking ChatGPT to give me inetresting grep commands and one of the commands it gave me was this command.